Cut-free Completeness for Modular Hypersequent Calculi for Modal Logics K, T, and D: Failure of the method for B and 4

 using the EW and $\Box$L rules.
 But now the new reduct is no longer an extension of the original hypersequent, and so Proposition~\ref{full-red-unprov} fails.
 The problem, in short, is that EW destroys information that is required in the subsequent reduction of a hypersequent and of its successor hypersequents.

 The problem can be circumvented by using rules other than EW to deal with transitivity.
 One could strengthen the $\Box$L to the rule

 or add a transitivity rule like

-In both cases, the unprovability of a hypersequent would guarantee the unprovability of its 4-reducts which would furthermore be extensions of them.
+In both cases, the unprovability of a hypersequent would guarantee the unprovability of its reducts which would furthermore be extensions of them.
 However, the resulting calculi no longer satisfy Do\v sen's Principle, since the new rules are not purely (external) structural rules.
+It remains an open question whether or not a cut-free complete hypersequent system for~B or S4 which obeys Do\v{s}en's principle can be developed.
+In fact, it is open if RB, R4, and RS4 are cut-free complete.\footnote{Obvious potential counterexamples are the axioms $B$ and~4, both of which, however, have cut-free proofs (see Table~\ref{table:cf-proofs}).}